medialab/minet/docs/cli.md

                                 -i/--input.
 Defaults to "url".

 Optional Arguments:
-  --compress                    Whether to compress the downloaded files when
+  -z, --compress                Whether to compress the downloaded files when
-                                saving on disk using -w/--write.
+                                saving files on disk.
   --factory                     Whether crawl target is a crawler factory
                                 function.
   --folder-strategy FOLDER_STRATEGY